vertexproject/synapse/docs/synapse/devguides/power-ups.rst

     - name: acme.hello.omgopts
       descr: |
-          This is a mult-line description containing usage examples.
+          This is a multi-line description containing usage examples.

-          // run the command with some nodes inet:fqdn=acme.newp | acme.hello.omgopts vertex.link
+          // Run the command with some nodes inet:fqdn=acme.newp | acme.hello.omgopts vertex.link

-          // run the command with some command line switches acme.hello.omgopts --debug --hehe haha vertex.link
+          // Run the command with some command line switches acme.hello.omgopts --debug --hehe haha vertex.link

       cmdargs: